What Is ESG?

 A high ESG score means a company manages ESG risks better than its peers, while a low ESG score means the company has more unmanaged ESG risks.
 Evaluating a company’s ESG score, along with financial analysis, can give investors a better idea of the company’s long-term prospects.

 Some of the most prominent ESG score providers are MSCI, Morningstar Sustainalytics, and S&P Global.
+But some financial firms conduct their own ESG evaluations and provide proprietary scores.
+Transparency into how the scores are calculated can vary.

 ESG vs SRI vs Impact Investing